 - We foster close mutual relationships with data providers including Encyclopedia of Life and Open Tree of Life.

-- The OneZoom software has been a recognised leader in this field for over seven years.
+- The OneZoom software has been a recognised leader in this field for nine years.

 - We've built the whole visualisation codebase from the ground up with tree of life visualisation in mind, so everything is optimised for this use case and easily adapted.

 - Our reach stretches beyond museum installations and includes a significant online presence as well as uptake with other media types including books such as the Ancestor's Tale by Richard Dawkins and Yan Wong.
 These multiple angles feed into each other synergistically.